 Earth Day Hike

-Enjoy a hike in Flat Rock Brook in Englewood on April 23 from 2-3 pm to celebrate Earth Day.
+Enjoy a hike in Flat Rock Brook in Englewood on April 22 at 11 am to celebrate Earth Day.
 This is designed for families with children ages five and older.
 It costs $5 for members and prior registration is required.

-On April 30, Heaven Hill Farm in Vernon hosts Earthfest from 11am to 4pm!
-There will be several programs such as The Delaware Raptor Center presenting on “Birds of Prey,” Rizzo’s Reptile Discovery, Wallaby Tales and apresentation on bees.
+On April 29, Heaven Hill Farm in Vernon hosts Earthfest from 11am to 4pm!
+There will be several programs such as The Delaware Raptor Center presenting on “Birds of Prey,” Rizzo’s Reptile Discovery, Wallaby Tales and a presentation on bees.
 Children can participate in sand art, face painting, and panning for gemstones.
 While admission is FREE, fees may apply for activities.

 Celebrate the Earth

-At Van Vleck Gardens in Montclair, families can stop by between 10 am – 1 pm on April 22 to explore the outdoors and Celebrate the Earth!
+At Van Vleck Gardens in Montclair, families can stop by to explore the outdoors and Celebrate the Earth!
 An environmental educator will be there to teach children what impacts the environment.
 There will be a simple craft as well as a self-guided activity to encourage children to enjoy nature.
+Date: TBA.

 Earth Day Extravaganza

-The Earth Day Extravaganza will take place in Hopewell Community Park in Hopewell Township on April 22 from 9am to noon.
+The Earth Day Extravaganza will take place in Hopewell Community Park in Hopewell Township.
 A picnic will follow the festivities.
+Date: TBA.

-Help celebrate the 17th Annual Earth Day Celebration at Hunterdon County of Parks and Recreation on April 22 from 10:30am to 4pm.
+Help celebrate the 18th Annual Earth Day Celebration at Hunterdon County of Parks and Recreation on April 21 from 2:30 to 8pm.
 There will be a carnival theme made of repurposed items as well as a Pond Paddle on the Echo Hill Pond with the Hunterdon County Canoe Club.
-Free tickets are required for a time slot and are available that day on a first come/first served basis.
-The day’s activities conclude at 3:00pm with a presentation by Rizzo’s Reptiles.
+The evening will conclude with a campfire and s’mores at 7:00!

 HCIA Earth Day

-Celebrate Earth Day at Liberty State Park with Field Station Dinosaurs on April 22 from 1:30-3:30 pm.
+Celebrate Earth Day at Liberty State Park with Field Station Dinosaurs.
+Date: TBA.

 Frogs: Hop To It for Earth Day

-For a special celebration, Tenafly Nature Center will host Frogs: Hop To It For Earth Day on April 22 from 2pm-4pm.
-This workshop is intended for children ages 5 and older with an accompanied adult.
+For a special celebration, Tenafly Nature Center will host Snakes Aren’t Slimey For Earth Day on April 22 from 3-4 pm.
+This workshop is intended for children ages 4 and older with an accompanied adult.
 Make sure to dress for the weather as it takes place rain or shine.
 Children will learn about the ecosystem from the perspective from several wild frogs and a salamander!
-Cost for members is $4 and for non-members it is $8.
+Cost for members is $5 and for non-members it is $10.
 You can register on the website.

-It’s BYOB (Bring Your Own Binoculars) to Rancocas Nature Center will be hosting a Let’s Celebrate the Earth event on April 30 from 12 -4 pm.
-There will be two hikes as well as recycling relay race, a composting game, and children coloring activities.
+It’s BYOB (Bring Your Own Binoculars) to Rancocas Nature Center will be hosting the LL Bean Earth Day Hike and Clean Up on April 22 from 12 -2 pm.
+Honor nature by helping to take care of it during this hike.
 Make sure to wear comfortable clothing appropriate for hiking.
-This is a FREE event however donations are appreciated.
+You can register online.

 Party for the Planet

-The Turtle Back Zoo will be celebrating Earth Day with their Party for the Planet!
-On April 22 from 11 am- 2 pm, families can listen to talks about animals, make art with the Montclair Art Museum Art Truck, and swing over to the Children’s Music Festival.
-From local favorite Jason Didner and the Jungle Gym to YouTube star Miss Nina, children can dance the afternoon away!
+On April 21-22 from 11 am -2 pm, the Turtle Back Zoo will be celebrating Earth Day with their Party for the Planet!
+Families can listen to talks about animals, make art with the Montclair Art Museum Art Truck, and swing over to the Children’s Music Festival.

 Wild Earth Fest